INTERNATIONAL POLITICAL ECONOMY - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-alternative assessment is a mini-essay on the group presentation, (800 words) 20%
+Alternative assessment is a mini-essay on the group presentation and script and film plan, (800 words) 20% x 2

 The assessment strategy is designed to provide students with the opportunity to demonstrate

-- Demonstrate understanding and capacity to apply theoretical arguments to the analysis of a country case study in East Asia
+- Comprehensive understanding and capacity to apply justified theoretical arguments to the analysis of a non-Western country case study

-- Demonstrate the ability to group work and a critical analysis in an engaging presentation
+- Ability to group work and a critical analysis in an engaging presentation

 Thus, the summative assessment for this module consists of: